The 2020 Australian Climate and Water Summer Institute

 - How can automation and High-Performance Computing (HPC) be used to scale analysis to large data sets?

-The skills-based training focuses on the use of Python on the National Computational Infrastructure’s HPC infrastructure, with tutorials in a Jupyter environment.
-In addition to general spatial data analysis and modelling skills, specific training will be provided in accessing spatial, climate and water data services (e.g., Digital Earth Australia, Water Data Online and ACCESS forecasts) and in the use of the AWRA Community Modelling System.
+The skills-based training focused on the use of Python on the National Computational Infrastructure’s HPC infrastructure, with tutorials in a Jupyter environment.
+In addition to general spatial data analysis and modelling skills, specific training was provided in accessing spatial, climate and water data services (e.g., Digital Earth Australia, Water Data Online) and in the use of the AWRA Community Modelling System.

 The seven days of intense training were followed by a three-day Hackathon in which the fellows self-organized into small teams to develop projects.
 All themes had an emphasis on the use of large, grid-based data sets, modelling, modelling, high-performance computing and information technology.
 At the final day of the Climate and Water Summer Institute Symposium, the teams presented their research with many attended by their home supervisors and institution collaborators.
 The final projects were:

 - Inferring higher frequency water observations from WOfs & MODIS – Rachel Blakers (NSW DPIE), Eliana Jorquera (Uni of Newcastle) (PDF)

 - SuperSat – Jesse Greenslade (BoM), Nick Wright (WA DPI) (PDF)

 - Impact of farm dams on the hydrology of local floodplains – Martin Job (MDBA), Katey Dugdale (GA)

 - Using Himawari-8 observations to develop a proxy for convective rainfall – Declan O’Shea (Uni of Melbourne), Tony Rafter (Uni of Southern QLD), Rebecca McGirr (ANU), Amy Lennard (Horizons Regional Council, NZ) (PDF)